WeirdConstructor/WLambda/README.md

 complete for real world use.
 So my current goals are:

 - Add namespacing and importing for managing the global environment.
-- Make namespaces for ultility functions in the areas:
+- Make namespaces for utility functions in the areas:
     - List handling
     - Map handling
     - Iteration